sunfounder/galaxy-rvr/docs/source/lesson10_servo.rst

         <source src="_static/video/servo_range.mp4" type="video/mp4">
         Your browser does not support the video tag.
     </video>

+On my Rover, the tilt mechanism could go up to around 140° before it hit the body of the Rover and couldn't go any further.

 So, explorers, always remember to respect the limits of your rover to keep it safe and functioning!